-3.2.1 Allegations of a breach of academic honesty in a course offered by the Schulich School shall be dealt with by the Schulich School.
+- 3.2.1 Allegations of a breach of academic honesty in a course offered by the Schulich School shall be dealt with by the Schulich School.
 In cases where the course is in other than the student's home Faculty, then the student's home Faculty (or Faculties) shall have observer status at a hearing and may make submission as to penalty.
-For students in joint programs or where allegations arise in more than one Faculty, the Faculties can agree on which Faculty will have jurisdiction over the proceedings.

-3.2.2 All allegations of breaches of academic honesty other than those in course work shall be communicated by the administrator, committee or other person with direct knowledge (faculty, staff, clinical supervisor, etc.,) to the student's home Faculty.

-3.2.3 Should a matter arise for which there appears to be no clear Faculty jurisdiction, the Senate Appeals Committee shall determine which Faculty shall have carriage of the matter.
+For students in joint programs or where allegations arise in more than one Faculty, the Faculties can agree on which Faculty will have jurisdiction over the proceedings. - 3.2.2 All allegations of breaches of academic honesty other than those in course work shall be communicated by the administrator, committee or other person with direct knowledge (faculty, staff, clinical supervisor, etc.,) to the student's home Faculty. - 3.2.3 Should a matter arise for which there appears to be no clear Faculty jurisdiction, the Senate Appeals Committee shall determine which Faculty shall have carriage of the matter. - 3.2.4 Appeals of decisions of a Faculty committee are considered by the Senate Appeals Committee.